grepplabs/kafka-proxy/README.md

           --tls-client-key-password string                 Password to decrypt rsa private key --tls-enable                                     Whether or not to use TLS when connecting to the broker --tls-insecure-skip-verify                       It controls whether a client verifies the server's certificate chain and host name
-          --same-client-cert-enable                        Use only when mutual TLS is enabled on proxy and broker.
-It controls whether a proxy validates if proxy client certificate matches brokers client cert (tls-client-cert-file)
+          --tls-same-client-cert-enable                    Use only when mutual TLS is enabled on proxy and broker.
+It controls whether a proxy validates if proxy client certificate exactly matches brokers client cert (tls-client-cert-file)

 ### Usage example